devIbrahim/tesseract-ocr/README.md

 - Reopen your terminal / VSCode if necessary.

 - In the index.js file, put the link/path of the image you want to read as the tesseract.recognize function's first argument.
-- RUN "npm start" & you'll see the result text in the console.
+- RUN "npm install" & "npm start" and you'll see the result text in the console.